NCAR/hrldas/README.md

-# hrldas
+# HRLDAS/Noah-MP version 4.2 release

-This is an old version consistent with the WRF version 4.2.
+This branch is to archive the HRLDAS/Noah-MP version 4.2 release, which is consistent with the Noah-MP code released in WRF version 4.2.